kaishin/redalemeden.com/content/posts/2021-12-26-picking-up-svelte/index.md

 Note that I am using `pnpm` instead of `npm` (more on the motivations in [their own words](https://pnpm.io/motivation)).
 I encountered issues with it when used alongside React and Gatsby, but I am more than willing to give it another go with Svelte as part of this evaluation.

-After choosing _blank app_ during the setup process, I ran `pnpm run dev -- --open` to preview the output and make sure everything is fine and dandy.
+After I answered some setup wizard questions, I ran `pnpm run dev -- --open` to preview the output and make sure everything is fine and dandy.
 The next logical step for this evaluation was to try the syntax for disabling both hydration and routing as mentioned earlier—and it turns out it’s rather straightforward:

 ```html
 <!-- In index.svelte -->